 According to the Tar Pits website, researchers are making new discoveries almost every day.
 Project 23 has turned out to be a treasure trove of Ice Age information and scientists fully expect to discover more new plants and animals inside these boxes.

-And don’t worry- You don’t have to worry about entrapment!
+And don’t worry- You won’t get stuck!
 You’ll find tiny puddles of asphalt all over the park grounds, mostly around the pond.
 It’s really fun to see what it feels like.

 Especially if you’re nine.